You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 83+F1+11+C1+EF+8F = C4 |

-The first header byte is called format byte.
-It may contain the length and defines if addresses are sent and the type of addresses.
+It may contain the packet length and it's bits define if addresses are sent and the type of addresses (physical, functional).

 To simplify reading the binary data HUD ECU Hacker displays the data bytes in parenthesis in the Trace pane: